-The Maltese archipelago is in the heart of the Mediterranean and is a popular tourist destination for two decades.
+The Maltese archipelago is in the heart of the Mediterranean and has been a popular tourist destination for two decades.
 The country’s favourable tax structure, reduced red tape, increased accessibility and regulatory development draw in EU nationals and expatriates worldwide.
-The booming real estate sector here mainly attracts high-net-worth individuals.
+Additionally, the booming real estate sector here mainly attracts high-net-worth individuals.

 Properties in SDAs intend to provide their residents with luxurious amenities, such as marinas, spas, swimming pools, shopping malls, supermarkets and restaurants.
 Explore the following Special Designated Areas in Malta: